amasterenko/job4j_pooh/README.md

 **job4j_Pooh JMS**
 [![Build Status](https://travis-ci.org/amasterenko/job4j_pooh.svg?branch=master)](https://travis-ci.org/amasterenko/job4j_pooh)

-The application is an analog of asynchronous queue.
+The application provides an example of an asynchronous message queue.

-It uses http and has two modes, "queue" and "topic".
+It uses a http-like protocol to receive and send messages and has two modes: "queue" and "topic".

-Clients can be of two types: senders (publishers) and recipients (subscribers).
+Clients can be senders (publishers) or recipients (subscribers).

 _1. Queue mode_

-Sender sends a message with the queue's name and a text.
+The Sender sends a message with the queue's name and a text.

-Recipient reads the first message in the queue and deletes it.
+The Recipient reads the first message in the queue and deletes it.

-All the recipients reads only one unique queue.
+All the recipients read only one unique queue.

-Request examples (for curl):
+Examples (curl):

 POST /queue/weather -d "temperature=18"